alexharri/website/posts/webgl-gradients.md

 [final_shader_code]: https://github.com/alexharri/website/blob/156a9e3ca021f5abc4b8a55fd66c4a16657bf50d/src/components/WebGLShader/shaders/fragment/final.ts

 The final shader includes a few additional elements that were not covered in the post.
-For example, the blur is calculated in multiple parts using an exponent range, adding a haziness element to the blur that I like, and also an oscillating "blur bias" that helps introduce periods of global blurriness and sharpness.
+For example, the blur is calculated in multiple parts using an exponent range, adding a "haziness" element to the effect.
+I also added an oscillating "blur bias" to introduce periods of global blurriness and sharpness.

 Take a look at this black-and-white version of the final effect and see if you can spot those elements (it's much easier to see without color):